Navigating Nashville with a Wheelchair

-Conquering Nashville via wheelchair?
 Take advantage of pre-trip scouting accomplished by friends, agencies and myself to make travel less of a hassle.

 Let’s talk topography.

-Take heart, if you use a wheelchair.
+Take heart if you use a wheelchair.
 Although Nashville is known for its hills, there’s a sweet spot of flat land that encompasses many downtown attractions.
 On Broadway (aka as Lower Broad) are the Honky Tonk District, Bridgestone Arena and Riverfront Park.
 A block or two south of Broadway are the Country Music Hall of Fame, Johnny Cash Museum, Patsy Cline Museum, Music City Center and Schermerhorn Symphony Hall.
-Heading north are the Ryman Auditorium and George Jones Museum.
+Heading north are the Ryman Auditorium and the Fifth and Broadway megacomplex.

 Tennessee Disability Information Office (615) 862-6492) may be able to answer general questions but is not visitor-focused.